-The world will finally get to the bottom of why the birds are so angry in The Angry Birds Movie, and ET has the exclusive new trailer!
+The world will finally get to the bottom of why the birds are so angry in The Angry Birds Movie

 In the 3D animated comedy, an island populated entirely of flightless birds gets invaded by mysterious green piggies.
 When the visitors arrive, it's up to three outcasts -- Red (Jason Sudeikis), a bird with a temper problem, Chuck (Josh Gad), a hyperactive bird who can't sit still, and Bomb (Danny McBride), the most volatile of the bunch -- to find out what they're up to.